-Credit Period refers to the duration of time that is given by the seller to the customer to pay off the amount of the product that the customer has purchased from the seller.
+Credit Period refers to the duration of time given by the seller to the customer to pay off the amount of the product that the customer has purchased from the seller.

-There are 3 essential components of the credit period are as follows:
+There are three essential components of the credit period are as follows:

 - Credit Analysis: Credit analysisCredit AnalysisCredit analysis is the process of drawing conclusions about an entity's creditworthiness based on available data (both quantitative and qualitative) and making recommendations about perceived needs and risks.
-Credit analysis also involves identifying, assessing, and mitigating risks associated with an entity's failure to meet financial commitments. is done to know the creditworthiness of the customer.
-Credit analysis can be done by using various financial analysis strategies; trend analysis so that the customer’s repaying worthiness can be checked.
+Credit analysis also involves identifying, assessing, and mitigating risks associated with an entity's failure to meet financial commitments. is done to know the customer’s creditworthiness.
+Credit analysis can be done using various financial analysis strategies; trend analysis to check the customer’s repaying worthiness.

 - Collection Policy: Collection policy involves the methods adopted by the organizations for the recovery of accounts receivable.
 It also prescribes the late fees, interest, and other charges payable if the payment is delayed.

 Credit Period Formula

 It can be calculated with the help of the below-mentioned formula:

 - Average Accounts Receivable = It is calculated by adding the Beginning balance of the accounts receivableAccounts ReceivableAccounts receivables is the money owed to a business by clients for which the business has given services or delivered a product but has not yet collected payment.
 They are categorized as current assets on the balance sheet as the payments expected within a year. in the company with its ending balance of the accounts receivable and then dividing by 2.

 - Net Credit Sales = It refers to the total amount of net credit salesNet Credit SalesNet credit sales is the revenue generated from goods or services sold on credit excluding the sales discount, sales allowance and sales return.
-It even amounts to the accounts receivables for a certain accounting period. made by the company during the period under consideration.
+It even amounts to the accounts receivables for a certain accounting period. made by the company during consideration.

 - Days = Total number of the days in a particular period like in a year total of 365 days are considered for the calculation.